 - When in Masai Mara be sure to experience at least these – a pre-sunrise safari, breakfast in the bushes, the Big Five (lion, leopard, rhinoceros, elephant, and cape buffalo) and visit a Maasai village.

 - Learn the common phrases and words of Swahili.
 It’ll go a long way in connecting with the extremely friendly Kenyans and shopping.
-Many sites like this one have a common phrases.
+Many sites like this one provide common phrases.

 - Kenyans are in general very happy people.
 It’s normal for random strangers to greet each other like they are lifelong friends.
 Everyone smiles and greets very enthusiastically.